Skip to content

 Overview

 The VCFX_allele_freq_calc tool calculates allele frequencies for variants in a VCF file.
-It reads a VCF file from standard input and outputs a TSV file with chromosome, position, ID, reference allele, alternate allele, and the calculated allele frequency.
+It reads a VCF file and outputs a TSV file with chromosome, position, ID, reference allele, alternate allele, and the calculated allele frequency.

 Usage